vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 Shortly before noon, I made a trip to the USPS post office at 3175 Adeline Street to send out priority mail (for my California state tax return) and return mail that I had received for a former resident.

+## Wednesday October 4

+In the early afternoon, I made a trip to the Tang Center for an eye exam.
+See [2023-10-04-eye-exam.md](2023-10-04-eye-exam.md) for more details.